 We are conducting this offering of Notes ourselves without any underwriter or placement agent.
-We have no experience in conducting a notes offering or any other securities offering.
-Although we intend to sell up to the maximum offering amount of the Notes, there is no minimum amount of proceeds that must be received from the sale of the Notes in order to accept proceeds from Notes actually sold.
+We have limited experience in conducting a notes offering or any other securities offering.
+In our initial public offering of Notes, we sold approximately \$7.7 million of the maximum offering amount of \$700 million.
+We have a limited operating history and limited experience operating as a company, so we may not be able to successfully operate our business or generate sufficient revenue.
+There is no minimum amount of proceeds that must be received from the sale of the Notes in order to accept proceeds from Notes actually sold.
 As a result, the amount of proceeds we raise in this offering may be substantially less than the amount we would need to achieve a broadly diversified portfolio of loans.
 If we are unable to raise a substantial amount of funds, we will make fewer loans, resulting in less diversification in terms of the number of loans we make, the borrowers on such loans, and the geographic regions in which our collateral is located.
 In such event, the likelihood of our profitability being affected by the performance of any one of our loans will increase.
 Our ability to repay the Notes will be subject to greater risk to the extent that we lack a diversified portfolio of loans.

-If we are unable to meet our Note maturity and redemption obligations, and we are unable to obtain additional financing or other sources of capital, we may be forced to sell off our operating assets or we might be forced to cease our operations, and our Note holders could lose some or all of their investments.
+If we are unable to meet our Note maturity and redemption obligations, and we are unable to obtain additional financing or other sources of capital, we may be forced to sell off our operating assets or we might be forced to cease our operations, and Note holders could lose some or all of their investment.

 Our Notes have maturities ranging from one year to four years.
 In addition, holders of our Notes may request redemption upon death.
 We intend to pay our Note maturity and redemption obligations using our normal cash sources, such as collections on our loans to customers, as well as proceeds from the sale of the Notes.
 We may experience periods in which our Note maturity and redemption obligations are high.
 Since our loans are generally repaid when our borrower sells a real estate asset, our operations and other sources of funds may not provide sufficient available cash flow to meet our continued Note maturity and redemption obligations.
-Therefore, we will be substantially reliant upon the net offering proceeds we receive from the sale of the Notes to pay these obligations.
-If we are unable to repay or redeem the principal amount of the Notes when due, and we are unable to obtain additional financing or other sources of capital, we may be forced to sell off our operating assets or we might be forced to cease our operations, and our Note holders could lose some or all of their investments.
+While we have secured lines of credit from affiliates of up to \$1,500,000 with no borrowings as of December 31, 2015, our affiliates are not obligated to fund our borrowing requests.
+For all of these reasons we may be substantially reliant upon the net offering proceeds we receive from the sale of the Notes to pay these obligations.
+If we are unable to repay or redeem the principal amount of the Notes when due, and we are unable to obtain additional financing or other sources of capital, we may be forced to sell off our operating assets or we might be forced to cease our operations, and Note holders could lose some or all of their investment